 Catherine Elizabeth Grimes, 66, Greencastle, is one of 11 Indiana residents charged in a national health care fraud takedown, which uncovered fraud incidents totaling more than $14.6 billion and involved doctors, nurses and pharmacists from around the country.

 According to documents from the DOJ, Grimes was charged with obtaining controlled substances by fraud or deceit and failure to make, keep or furnish records.
-Grimes, a registered nurse, diverted medication from her patients, including diazepam, lorazepam, tramadol, phenobarbital and buprenorphine.
-In addition, she failed to accurately document the controlled substances being given to her patients while employed at an addiction treatment facility.
+Grimes, a registered nurse, was also charged with diverting medication from her patients, including diazepam, lorazepam, tramadol, phenobarbital and buprenorphine.
+In addition, she was charged with failure to accurately document the controlled substances being given to her patients while employed at an addiction treatment facility.

 She faces five Level 6 felony charges of obtaining a controlled substance by fraud or deceit and one Level 6 felony count of failure to make, keep or furnish records.